muminishmam/muminishmam.github.io/README.md

 **Purpose**

-Practical steps on how to host and format a resume using Markdown, Github Pages and Jekyll to a static site applying the specific general principles of current technical writing, as explained in Andrew Etter's book *Modern Technical Writing*.
+Practical steps for hosting and formatting a resume on a static site with Markdown, Github Pages, and Jekyll while adhering to the specific basic principles of modern technical writing as stated in Andrew Etter's book *Modern Technical Writing*.

 ## Prerequisites